Freshwater Weekly Fishing Report Week of January 15, 2025

 Nasworthy

 FAIR.
-Water slightly stained; 87 degrees.
-0.46 feet below pool.
-The bass bite has been fair on white chatterbait/spinnerbaits early morning and evening.
-Midday flipping soft plastics around reed bases in 1-3 feet of water is the ticket to catch shaded up largemouth bass.
-Crappie were good around boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
+Water slightly stained; 54 degrees.
+0.42 feet below pool.
+The bass bite has been fair flipping soft plastics around reed bases in 1-3 feet of water.
+The key is to cover water until you find a good stretch that holds multiple bass.
+It is also important to slow down your retrieve this time of year to trigger these lethargic winter largemouth.
+Crappie were fair around main lake boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
 Report provided by the Angelo State Fishing Team.

 Navarro Mills